rajy4683/EVA6/EVA6S7/README.md

 # Advanced Convolutions applied to CIFAR10

-In this repo, we test drive a variety of convolutions such as depth-wise separable convolutions, atrous/dilated convolutions to achieve a Fully Convolutional Neural network that can achieve ~85% test accuracy on CIFAR-10 dataset.
+In this repo, we test drive a variety of convolutions such as depth-wise separable convolutions, atrous/dilated convolutions to achieve a Fully Convolutional Neural network that achieves **85.75% ** test accuracy on CIFAR-10 dataset.

 ## Model Summary